Thomas Edmund Molloy: Priesthood

 Molloy was ordained a priest by Cardinal Pietro Respighi in Rome at the North American College for the Diocese of Brooklyn on September 19, 1908.Upon his return to the United States in 1909, the diocese assigned Molloy as a curate at Queen of All Saints Parish in Brooklyn.
 Bishop George Mundelein later named Molloy as his private secretary.
 When the Vatican named Mundelein as archbishop of Chicago, Molloy worked with him in Chicago, Illinois, for several months.

 After returning to Brooklyn, Molloy joined the faculty of St. Joseph's College for Women, serving as spiritual director and professor of philosophy; he was later named as the college president.
-It is today St. Joseph University.
+It is today St. Joseph's University.

 Auxiliary Bishop and Bishop of Brooklyn

 On June 28, 1920, Molloy was appointed as an auxiliary bishop of Brooklyn and titular bishop of Lorea by Pope Benedict XV.
 He received his episcopal consecration at the Pro-Cathedral of St. James in Brooklyn on October 3, 1920, from Bishop Charles Edward McDonnell, with Bishops Edmund Gibbons and Thomas Joseph Walsh serving as co-consecrators.
 At age 35, he was one of the youngest members of the American hierarchy.